TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <br>

 ### Raspberry Pi 4 (4GB) and the Waveshare 3.5" (C) fast SPI LCD:
 The first image is the result of the first run of the driver (1920x1080 resolution), and the second after a reboot.
-The colours are inverted.
+The colours are inverted, and the cmake option -DDISPLAY_INVERT_COLORS=ON will be removed.

 <br>
 <p align="center">